Avalon School District: Operations

-In 2017 Avalon School District was the New Jersey school district with the smallest student population.
+In 2017, Avalon School District was the New Jersey school district with the smallest student population.

-Curriculum

-The student sharing agreement means the Avalon and Stone Harbor districts retain foreign language and extracurricular programs they would not otherwise have.

 Schools

-Avalon Elementary School had an enrollment of 61 students in the 2018–19 school year in PreK and grades 5-8.
+Avalon Elementary School had an enrollment of 92 students in the 2023–24 school year in PreK and grades 5-8.

 The school has a ceramic kiln for its art room and an outdoor track which non-school individuals may use.
 It shares space with the Avalon Public Library.
 In 2016 the school had 60 students.
 About 40% of the combined Avalon and Stone Harbor students were from out of district and paid tuition, with many coming from the Cape May Courthouse area.

 Administration

 Core members of the district's administration are: